sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 They give our developers the flexibility to gain expertise on the diversity of open-source platforms.
 In return, this is how the Commission will learn about innovative new solutions.

-The principles here are consistent with ‘state of the art’ policies in the Member States (see section 4.5.
-Theyare aligned with the EIF, in particular underlying principle 4 (reusability) and recommendation 6 (‘Reuse and share solutions, and cooperate in the development of joint solutions when implementing European public services’).
+The principles here are consistent with ‘state of the art' policies in the Member States (see section 4.5.
+Theyare aligned with the EIF, in particular underlying principle 4 (reusability) and recommendation 6 (‘Reuse and share solutions, and cooperate in the development of joint solutions when implementing European public services').
 They also uphold the principles of the 2014-2017 open source strategy, concentrating on making them actionable.

 ## 6. Implementing the Strategy